You work directly with a consulting psychologist in the evaluation of both inpatients and outpatients with a variety of behavioral medicine problems.

 - Gain direct experience in the management of patients through cognitive and behavioral therapy

-- Examine the role of a consultant vis-a-vis the "primary" physician.
+- Examine the role of a consultant in relation to the "primary" physician

-In some cases, students may be involved in the actual intervention and are responsible for following patients as needed during their treatment course, within the constraints of the elective.
-Students also have a one-hour session of individual supervision each week with the appropriate psychology consultant.
+In some cases, you may be involved in the actual intervention and are responsible for following patients as needed during their treatment course, within the constraints of the elective.
+You also have a one-hour session of individual supervision each week with the appropriate psychology consultant.

-Toward the end of the elective, students may have the opportunity to conduct patient assessments while being observed and receive feedback about their cognitive behavioral psychological assessment abilities.
+Toward the end of the elective, you may have the opportunity to conduct patient assessments while being observed and receive feedback about their cognitive behavioral psychological assessment abilities.

 Method of evaluation